Welcome Incoming Rady Students!

 Two organizations that work with international students and do NOT require a co-signer are:

-FlexEvening Resources
+FlexEvening MBA Resources

-FlexEvening MBA Plan of Study
+- FlexEvening MBA Plan of Study – will be available in summer 2025

 The University of California is committed to protecting the health and well-being of all students.
 All of the UC campuses implement procedures to ensure that students are educated about and receive vaccinations to prevent potentially serious and contagious diseases.
 All incoming students are required to review and meet the UC Health Requirements.